Pre-65 Retirement Health Care Benefits

 Although I have been eligible to enroll in Argonne’s group retiree medical plan, I have deferred participating up until now.
-Am I required to enroll in the Aon Retiree Health Exchange?
+Am I required to enroll in the Alight private retiree health exchange?

-If you are Medicare-eligible and over age 65, you have the choice of enrolling in the Exchange now or you may defer participation until a time of your choosing.
+If you are Medicare-eligible and over age 65, you have the choice of enrolling in the Alight private retiree health exchange now or you may defer participation until a time of your choosing.

-If you are under age 65 and meet the eligibility requirements for Argonne retiree medical insurance, you continue to have the choice of enrolling in Argonne’s group retiree medical plan or deferring enrollment until a time of your choosing.
+If you are under age 65 and meet the eligibility requirements for Argonne retiree medical insurance, you continue to have the choice of enrolling in the Argonne group pre-65 retiree medical plan or deferring enrollment until a time of your choosing.

 Aren’t Medicare Parts A and B enough without supplemental coverage?